Play Audio

 Night Shift During Daylight Saving Time: Workers & Businesses Affected

-The graveyard shift typically refers to the overnight work hours, although the exact hours can vary by industry and employer.
-Commonly, this shift starts late in the evening and ends early in the morning.
-In many cases, the graveyard shift might run from about midnight to 8 a.m., but there's variation, with some starting as early as 10 p.m. and ending as late as 9 a.m.
+This shift typically refers to overnight work hours, though exact times vary by industry and employer.
+Most graveyard shifts run from around midnight to 8 a.m., but some can start as early as 10 p.m. or end as late as 9 a.m.
+This time change directly impacts industries where overnight work is critical.

 • Healthcare